rajshahdev/verloop-assignment/README.md

 <pre>git clone https://github.com/rajshahdev/verloop-assignment.git</pre>

 ### Installation
+It is recommended to have virtual environment

-open the terminal/cmd, goto project directory and then type the following command:-
+So, open the terminal/cmd, goto project directory and then type the following command:-
 <pre>
 pip3 install -r requirements.txt
 </pre>